LightJason/lightjason.github.io/content/tutorials/communication.md

 ## Variable-Builder

-The variable builder allows to create _individual variables and constants_ during runtin within a plan.
+The variable builder allows to create _individual variables and constants_ during runtime within a plan.
 In this case we crate the constant ```MyName``` which stores the individual agent name.
 The ```raw```-method allows to create an object reference with a safe-cast.
 The variable builder is added to the agent factory.

 <!-- htmlmin:ignore -->
 {{< githubsource user="LightJason" repo="Examples" file="src/main/java/myagentproject/CVariableBuilder.java" lang="java" branch="tutorial-agent-communication" >}}